DigitalCampus/django-oppia/docs/index.rst

 ..
-OppiaMobile-Server documentation master file, created by sphinx-quickstart on Tue Jun 25 16:03:07 2013.
+OppiaMobile documentation master file, created by sphinx-quickstart on Tue Jun 25 16:03:07 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to OppiaMobile-Server's documentation
+Welcome to the OppiaMobile documentation
 ==============================================

-OppiaMobile-Server is the server side component for the OppiaMobile learning application
+OppiaMobile-Server is the server side component for the `OppiaMobile`_ learning application

 Contents: